WindowsAzure-Preview/HOL-IntroToWindowsAzureMediaServices/HOL.md

 <a name="programmatically-encoding-a-mp4-video" />
 ### Task 2 - Programmatically Encoding a Mp4 video using Smooth Streaming ###

-1. Add the following using statement at the top of the _program.cs_ file.
+1. Add the following using statement at the top of the _Program.cs_ file.

 	````C#
 	using System.Threading;
 	````

-1. Add the following code inside the WriteLine blocks that notify about the initiation and termination of the encoding operation.
+1. Add the following code between the WriteLine blocks that notify about the initiation and termination of the encoding operation.

 	<!-- mark:3-26 -->
 	````C#